ergildo/HospitalPatientManagementList/README.md

 to jump into the middle of the list of patients to be seen, as they are in a more critical position.
-Design and implement a command line application that allows the receptionist of the hospital to add new patents to a list, check the position of a current person by name in the list, and add or remove people from the list at different positions.</p>
+Design and implement a command line application that allows the receptionist of the hospital to add new patents to a list, check the position of a current person by name in the list, and add or remove people from the list at different positions.
 Must use a Linked List data structure to store the data of patients.
 Specific Requirements
 • This assignment is focused upon the application of a Linked List data storage solution.